pjmurray/pjmurray.github.io/_posts/2016-03-19-top-10-remote-tools.md

 # Collaboration: [Google Docs][google-docs]

 When it comes to document collaboration, you're hard pushed to beat Google docs.
-It's free and it works.
+It's free and it just works.

 # Timezones: [The Clock][clock]